joanpadolina/css-to-the-rescue-1920/README.md

 1. Make it as crazy as possible.
 1. Let the user explore.

+## What is new for me after CSS-to-the-rescue?

+`reflection`

+Personally I've almost never worked this detailed with CSS.
+I knew you could do crazy stuff with only css but I never thought to be able to experiment this during school.

+* **nth-of-type // first-of-type**

+First thing I've tried is to use less classes and fully focused on specification withing the html elements.
+This, for me, was the most challenging this to do because I only knew the class and id selecting method.
+I do understand the benefits using this methods.

+The first reason why I like this method is the easiness of selection the elements.
+You don't have to rememeber te classes you make and it's more efficient.

+It is more reliable and I didn't know you can go as far as selection direct child or parents of elements.
+The syntax `~ >` does the job better than expected.

+### ~
+This selects every element that are preceded of an element.

+### >
+Selecting the child of the direct parent.

+### +
+Select the element that are placed immediately after an element.

+ The only down-side for a beginner is to know wat your the `parent` and what you're trying to select.
+This can be tricky if you are trying to select something that is not inside the parent.
+This gives a lot of frustration if it's not working.

+* **keyframes**

+Animations are the best in CSS.
+They are so fun to make and in this course you can go as far as you can.
+I felt a little hold back by myself because I couldn't see past the basic styling of css.
+The animation with keyframes where great to be able experiment because I cannot see me trying to experiment in the free time I have.
+There's a lot you can do in the era so this was very fun.

+I felt like I didn't experiment enough, I stayed with the percentage from 0 to 100 and that's about it.
+Inside the animation I've tried a lot with the transform especially the rotation.

+* **SVG**

+This part was a lot of fun and experimening.
+The only way I used svgs from illustrator are for icons.
+I've changed the color with wil on hover and that's about it.

+After making a fast vector of my concept I've noticed that, there are a lot of groups.
+There is a lot of everything.
+This was the most 'headache' activating project.
+You are constantly looking for the right group or selection in the svg.
+But once you get the hang of it, it gets a lot easier when using the child selector.

+To be able to select individual svg element gave you more options and opened doors in animation.

+* **writing-mode // text-orientation**

+In my project I used some lyrics from Billie for the background and some for the foreground.
+I did a basic skew and rotation of some interaction but this was not full filling.
+So I dig a little to animating the lyrics and came across the writing-mode.

+After using this the background got more interesting and felt like breaking the internet.
+I can see how fun this can be if your using some animation.

+* **::before // ::after**

+This is so powerfull if you can change the content of the element.
+I've noticed you can place things before and after an element.
+This can me a logo or instead of placing an icon in html you can also place it with the before/after.

 ### Feedback // Vitaly

 For the first feedback from Vitaly we came to a conclusion that the way my creation is set there is so much room for craziness.
 My interaction was a lot less and needed some more love.
 I've done this by adding some hover on **invisible** corners where to lyrics would go bend to that corner.
 My initial thought was "I need Javascript to achieve this" but Vasillis was like "naah-aahh you don't" so the outcome was pretty fun without javscript.